pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 * Install the WebLogic Kubernetes Operator to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI).

 ### Prerequisites
+* You must have Oracle Cloud Account.
+You must have information about your tenancy name and cloud account credentials.
+* Successfully created the virtual machine, which consist of all required softwares.

 ## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)